-Socially Savvy superintendents are effective in shaping the perception and communication surrounding their school district and community.
-Whether focused on internal audiences like staff, teachers and students or external audiences such as parents and the general public, the social superintendent is the most capable communicator of the school district's narrative.
+Socially Savvy superintendents are the face and voice of the school district.
+Whether focused on internal audiences like teachers, staff and students or external audiences such as parents and the general public, the social superintendent is the most capable communicator of the school district's narrative.

 Benefits of being a Socially Savvy Superintendent:

 You can share news quickly.
 The advent of modern technology enables school leaders to share time sensitive announcements within minutes.

 You can shape the perception of the school district.
 News outlets sometimes report on district events, but they don’t always tell the entire story.
 When you are personally sharing information, you can craft the message, as you would like it to be seen.

 You can build trust (and your personal brand) by letting people get to know you.
 Sharing what you are doing on a daily or weekly basis via social media creates a sense of transparency and openness.

 You can advocate for your district.
 Share your thoughts on how funding initiatives will affect educational programs, staff, and facilities within your district.
 Generate attention and suggest solutions to the issues that your schools are facing.

 Optimize your social media profiles.
 Seek the needed expertise internally or externally to ensure that your profile is the best representation of you.